Argent77/A7-SkipChateauIrenicus/README.md

 # Skip Chateau Irenicus
-*A BG2:EE mod that allows you to skip the opening dungeon without losing potential equipment and items.*
+*A mod for BG2, BG2:EE and EET that allows you to skip the opening dungeon without losing potential equipment and items.*

 ## Overview